Chlorotrifluoromethane

-Chlorotrifluoromethane, R-13, CFC-13, or Freon 13, is a non-flammable, non-corrosive chlorofluorocarbon (CFC) and also a mixed halomethane.
+Chlorotrifluoromethane, R-13, CFC-13, or Freon 13, is a non-flammable, non-corrosive, nontoxic chlorofluorocarbon (CFC) and also a mixed halomethane.
 It is a man-made substance used primarily as a refrigerant.
-When released into the environment, CFC-13 has a high ozone depletion potential, high global warming potential, and long atmospheric lifetime.
+When released into the environment, CFC-13 has a high ozone depletion potential, and long atmospheric lifetime.
+Only a few other greenhouse gases surpass CFC-13 in global warming potential (GWP).
+The IPCC AR5 reported that CFC-13's atmospheric lifetime was 640 years.

-Preparation
+Production

+CFC-13—like all chlorofluorocarbon compounds—contains atoms of carbon (C), chlorine (Cl), and fluorine (F).

 It can be prepared by reacting carbon tetrachloride with hydrogen fluoride in the presence of a catalytic amount of antimony pentachloride: